 Delinquency is within acceptable parameters at present.
 Due to strong policies and procedures, along with robust analysis practices, LCU remains focused on carefully managing this area.
-Delinquency standards for loan delinquency over 90 days are a maximum of 1.00% of assets and as mentioned earlier in this report, LCU ended the year no delinquency over 90 days (2019-0.02%).
+Delinquency standards for loan delinquency over 90 days are a maximum of 1.00% of assets.
+For 2021, LCU ended the year with no delinquency over 90 days (2020 - no delinquency over 90 days).
 Policies and procedures are in place to ensure due diligence is maintained in assessing the credit portfolio, including but not limited to having strategies to limit the potential impact of an economic downturn on mortgage loans and HELOCs.
 All audit reports, Internal, Financial Statement, and Regulatory, have shown that good lending controls are in place.